-The Funds may invest in other investment funds (referred to as Underlying Funds).
+The Funds may invest in other investment funds (Underlying Funds).
 Each Underlying Fund invests in a portfolio of assets to generate returns in the form of investment income and capital appreciation for its unitholders.
-Each Underlying Fund finances its operations primarily through the issuance of redeemable units, which are puttable at the unitholder's option and entitle the unitholder to a proportionate share of the Underlying Fund's net assets.
+Each Underlying Fund finances its operations primarily through the issuance of redeemable units, which are putable at the unitholder's option and entitle the unitholder to a proportionate share of the Underlying Fund's net assets.
 The Funds' interests in Underlying Funds held in the form of redeemable units, are reported in its Schedule of Investments at fair value, which represents the Funds' maximum exposure on those investments.
 The Funds' interests in Underlying Funds as at the prior year periods end are presented in the Financial Instrument Risks - Concentration Risks section in the Supplemental Schedule to Schedule of Investment Portfolio.
 Distributions earned from Underlying Funds are included in Investment Income in the Statements of Comprehensive Income.
 The total realized and change in unrealized gains (losses) arising from Underlying Funds are also included in the Statements of Comprehensive Income.
-The Funds' on other support to Underlying Funds.
+The routed in support to Underlying Funds.
+The Statements of the Statements of comprehensive Income.
+The total realized and change in unrealized gains (losses) arising from Underlying Funds are also included in the Statements of Comprehensive Income.
+The support to Underlying Funds.